 Wi-Fi is a telecommunication family of wireless networking technologies which is commonly used for local connection.
 Wi-Fi works by connecting devices with the host device, which manages the Wi-Fi system, using particular radio waves.
 These radio waves can provide a high-speed wireless connection between devices.
-The STEMSEL board without runlinc can only be manipulated with wires such as through the USB port to program the STEMSEL board or port inputs.
-With the host device connected to the internet, adding a Wi-Fi chip with runlinc system on it, we can turn the STEMSEL board into a wireless board which is suitable for remote control and get the features done, which are stated above.
+The E32W board without runlinc can only be manipulated with wires such as through the USB port to program the E32W board or port inputs.
+With the host device connected to the internet.
+By adding a Wi-Fi chip with runlinc system on it, we can turn the E32W board into a wireless board suitable for remote control.
+And doing features stated above.